CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Introduction

 \section{Introduction}

 Reliability measures the probability of failure-free software operation for a specified period of time in a specified environment~\cite{Lyu96}.
-Reliability prediction is an important task in software reliability engineering~\cite{Lyu96, Lyu07}, which can aid in evaluating software design decisions for building reliable software systems.
-In the last decades, reliability prediction has been widely studied, producing a variety of prediction models (e.g., Palladio component model~\cite{BroschKBR12}, Poisson process model~\cite{HuangLK03}, etc.).
-However, most of these existing models target at analyzing traditional white-box software systems, where the reliabilities of system components are all known or can be estimated through behaviour models from internal information of the components.
+Reliability prediction is an important task in software reliability engineering~\cite{Lyu96, Lyu07}, which aims to predict failure rates of components and overall system reliability.
+These predictions are commonly used to evaluate design decisions, trade-off design factors, identify potential failure areas, and track reliability improvement~\cite{ReliabilityPredictionBasics}.
+In the last few decades, reliability prediction has been widely studied, producing a variety of prediction models (e.g., Palladio component model~\cite{BroschKBR12} and Poisson process model~\cite{HuangLK03}).
+However, most of these existing models target at reliability analysis of traditional white-box software systems, where the reliability of system components are known or can be estimated through behaviour models from internal information of the components.
+How to model and predict the user-perceived reliability of emerging Web services remains an open reserach problem.

 Nowadays, various software services such as Web services and Web APIs are emerging over the Internet.
 These services have become an integral part for building modern Web applications, in which each service provides a black-box functionality via some standard interfaces.
 To evaluate the reliability of a (third-party) black-box service, traditional white-box reliability prediction approaches become inapplicable due to a lack of its internal behaviour information.
-In addition, different from stand-alone software systems, software services operate over the Internet and likely serve different users spanning worldwide.
+In addition, different from stand-alone software systems, software services operate over the Internet and likely serve different users spanning worldwide~\cite{ZhuZZL13_Scale}.
 Therefore, the user-perceived reliability may differ from user to user due to different user locations, and vary from time to time due to dynamic service workloads and network conditions.
 In such a setting, it is more suitable to evaluate service reliability from user side than from system side as evaluating traditional software systems.
-As a result, modelling and predicting user-perceived reliability of black-box services remain an open research problem, which is exactly the goal of our work.
+As a result, modelling and predicting user-perceived reliability of black-box services is an important task, which is exactly the goal of our work.

 Specifically, as with~\cite{SilicDS13, ZhengL10}, we compute user-perceived service reliability as the ratio of the number of successful service invocations against the total number of service invocations performed by the user.
 The most straightforward way, therefore, is to assess the reliability of a target service through real invocations from users.
 However, each service usually has many users and each user may need to assess a lot of alternative services (with similar or identical functionalities).
 Such exhaustive invocations can impose additional cost for users (e.g., the service invocations may be charged) and also incur expensive overhead for service systems (e.g., by consuming additional system resources), thus making it infeasible in practice.
 It is more desirable to identify approaches that can achieve accurate reliability predictions without requiring additional service invocations.